DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 ### Dependents

-You will not need to be sponsored for a Student or Skilled Worker visa if you have you have permission to live in the UK as a dependent (usually partner) of someone on a visa.
+You will not need to be sponsored for a Student or Skilled Worker visa if you have permission to live in the UK as a dependent (usually partner) of someone on a visa.
 You can work or study without a sponsor for the duration of your partner’s visa.

 ### Refugees and asylum seekers

 If you have been granted refugee status, you can apply for teacher training – either salaried or fee-paying – and will usually be eligible for [financial support to train to teach on a fee-paying course](/non-uk-teachers/fees-and-funding-for-non-uk-trainees).

-If you are in the process of [seeking asylum](https://www.gov.uk/claim-asylum), you should refer to your immigration bail conditions to see if you have permission to study on a teacher training course.
+If you are in [the process of seeking asylum](https://www.gov.uk/claim-asylum), you should refer to your immigration bail conditions to see if you have permission to study on a teacher training course.

 Learn more about: